marain87/PdfiumAndroid/README.md

 It will be used with the forked [AndroidPdFViewer](https://github.com/lion1988dev/AndroidPdfViewer)

+## What's new in 1.9.5
+* Fix issue to support annotation and signature

 ## What's new in 1.9.4
 * Fix issue for the newest Android devices with API 34+